viniciusalvess/birt-docker-container/README.md

 ```

 ## Setup
-Notice that we have a ```.env``` file that will be passed into the Docker container, so Tomcat jndi context can connect to the database.
+Notice that we have a ```.env-example``` file that will be passed into the Docker container, so Tomcat jndi context can connect to the database.
+You have to rename this file to ```.env``` and setup your database connection before running the container.

 ```
+# MySql
-JAVA_OPTS= -Ddb.server=127.0.0.1 -Ddb.port=3306 -Ddb.username=name -Ddb.password=pass -Ddb.database=yourdatabase -Ddb.jndiname=jdbc/birtdbcontext -Ddb.driverclass=com.mysql.cj.jdbc.Driver
+JAVA_OPTS= -Ddb.server=your-server -Ddb.port=3306 -Ddb.username=root -Ddb.password=yourpass -Ddb.database=yourdb -Ddb.jndiname=jdbc/birtdbcontext -Ddb.driverclass=com.mysql.cj.jdbc.Driver -Ddb.type=mysql

+# Firebird
+#JAVA_OPTS= -Ddb.server=host.docker.internal -Ddb.port=3050 -Ddb.username=sysdba -Ddb.password=yourpass -Ddb.database=path-to-fdb-file -Ddb.jndiname=jdbc/birtdbcontext -Ddb.driverclass=org.firebirdsql.jdbc.FBDriver -Ddb.type=firebirdsql
 ```

 Currently I have is working with Mysql 8, but in the future we can add more jdbc database drivers.